Molly Everett, MS, LPC

 Bridge Program Office

-The NRVCS Bridge Program is a jail diversion program designed to divert individuals with mental illness away from the criminal justice system and into community-based treatment and services.
-Enrollment in the program occurs as a condition of an individual’s bond, sentence, or condition of probation.
+The NRVCS Bridge Programs are jail diversion programs for court-involved individuals designed to divert individuals with mental illness and/or co-occurring substance abuse disorders away from the criminal justice system and into community-based treatment and services.
+The programs consist of Bridge, Jail Services, and the Montgomery County Behavioral Health Docket.

 Who is eligible?

 – Individuals with involvement in the criminal justice system who have mental illness and/or co-occurring substance use disorder;

 – Individuals that may be sentenced into the program; or

 – Individuals that may be ordered into treatment as a condition of probation

 – Participants must be residents of Floyd County, Giles County, Montgomery County, Pulaski County, or Radford City, and their charges must be contained to the Courts in these same areas.

 – Enrollment in the program must be as a condition of an individual’s bond, sentence, or condition of probation.
 Other participants are taken on case-by-case basis if appropriate